OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 A directory or path traversal attack aims to access files and directories that are stored on server by manipulating input data that reference files with “../” *dot-dot-slash* sequences and its variations or by using absolute file paths.
 For more details refer to [OWASP Path Traversal](https://owasp.org/www-community/attacks/Path_Traversal).

-You can protect your application before directory traversal attack by validating whether the absolute path of requested file location is correct or strip out directory information from file name input.
+You can protect your application before directory traversal attack by validating whether the absolute path of requested file location is correct or strip out directory information from filename input.

 - Check if path exists using PHP *realpath* function and that it leads to the storage directory